Edb83/snake/README.md

 - Thanks to panning gesture recognition, sharp turns can be achieved with ease, even on mobile
 - The game can be paused by either hitting spacebar or tapping the screen with two fingers simultaneously.
 The options menu is displayed while the game is paused but only game sound can be changed.
 The remaining options are still visible but appear disabled.
 This allows players to mute the game if they wish, but prevents them from 'cheating' by changing other settings mid-game and from possibly becoming confused by an 'extra' menu
 - On desktop a new game can intuitively be started from the scores menu by pressing spacebar
-- When the game loses focus (e.g. when the player clicks on another browsing tab or switches apps), it will be paused to prevent a frustrating loss
+- When the game loses focus (e.g. when the player clicks on another browsing tab or switches apps), it will be paused to prevent a frustrating end to the game

 **5. Playstyles**

 A good mobile game caters to both casual and more engaged playstyles.
-The various game speeds should cater to all types of players, with the option to turn on walls providing an additional challenge and a more traditional Snake experience
+The three game speeds should cater to all types of players, with the option to turn on walls providing an additional challenge and a more traditional Snake experience

 **6. Game personality**